 The impacts of LSJR Alternatives 2, 3, and 4 on aquatic resources are detailed in Chapter 7, Aquatic Biological Resources, and summarized in Table 7-1.
 Reservoirs releases on the LSJR tributaries are made in response to multiple operational objectives, including flood management, downstream diversions, instream flow requirements for fisheries, instream water quality requirements, and water quality and flow objectives at Vernalis.
 Under LSJR Alternatives 2, 3, and 4, increased flows would largely be confined within existing channels, preventing an increase in flood frequency, and would have similar timing and magnitude compared to historical flows.
 As a result, increased flows from LSJR Alternatives 2, 3, and 4, with and without adaptive implementation, are not anticipated to have substantial adverse impacts on fish species in the tributary watersheds and LSJR.
-Specifically, flow alterations would not be sufficient to substantially impact aquatic resources in the tributary rivers or watershed reservoirs.
-As a result, impacts on fish species in the tributary rivers and reservoirs, and consequently on recreational fisheries, would be less than significant.
+Specifically, flow alterations would not be sufficient to substantially impact aquatic resources in the tributary rivers and reservoirs, and consequently on recreational fisheries, would be less than significant.